JBR-Sapeta/JS--Express--WaveUp/README.md

 This README file provides an overview of the application, its features, and instructions for getting started.
 This repository contains REST API of WaveUp application, built using Express.js

 ## Important
-- You can find client application at following link - [Waveup Frontend](https://github.com/JBR-Sapeta/JS--Express--WaveUp)
+- You can find client application at following link - [WaveUp Frontend](https://github.com/JBR-Sapeta/JS--Express--WaveUp)
 - This is a development version and use deprecated nodemailer version only for testing purposes.
 - Development version run only on SQLite Database.
 Both environment variables and migration scripts are not prepared for deployment on PostgreSQL.